piercefreeman/mountaineer/docs_website/docs/api/cli.md

 # CLI Plugins

 CLI Plugins provide default handling for the most common lifecycle events during Mountaineer development.
-Import these if convenient, otherwise you can follow the implementation approaches to implement your own.
+Import these if convenient, otherwise you can follow our implementation approaches to implement your own.

 ## Webapp CLI